Harry Price: Reception

 Psychologist and sceptic Richard Wiseman has praised Price for his work in debunking fraudulent mediums and investigating paranormal claims.
 According to Wiseman "Price devoted the scientific study to weird stuff ... that both delighted the world's media and infuriated believers and sceptics alike."
 The stage magician and scientific sceptic James Randi wrote Price accomplished some valuable and genuine research but lived "a strange mixture of fact and fraud."

 Psychical researcher Renée Haynes described Price as "one of the most fascinating and storm-provoking figures in psychical research."
 Science writer Mary Roach in her book Spook: Science Tackles the Afterlife (2010) favourably mentioned Price's methods and research in debunking the fraudulent medium Helen Duncan.

 Several biographies have been written about Price.
-Paul Tabori's biography (1974) is generally sympathetic.
+Paul Tabori's biography (1950) is generally sympathetic.
 Historian Trevor H. Hall's (1978) is much more critical.
 The latest biography by Richard Morris (2006) is also critical, concluding that Price should best be remembered as a "supreme bluffer, a hedonistic con man, a terrific raconteur, a great conjuror, a gifted writer and a wonderful eccentric."

 Death and legacy

-Price suffered a massive heart attack at his home in Pulborough, West Sussex and died almost instantly on 29 March 1948.
+Price experienced a massive heart attack at his home in Pulborough, West Sussex and died almost instantly on 29 March 1948.
+He was buried in the churchyard of St Mary's, Pulborough.

 His archives were deposited with the University of London between 1976 and 1978 by his widow.
 They include his correspondence, drafts of his publications, papers relating to libel cases, reports on his investigations, press cuttings and photographs.
 His collection of magic books and periodicals is held at Senate House Library, part of the University of London and is called the Harry Price Library of Magical Literature.
 The collection, which includes 13,000 items, was established by a bequest from his estate in 1948.